-This section explores ionization energies and electron affinities, properties which vary periodically as the electronic structure of the elements changes.
+This section explores size (radius) of atoms and ions, ionization energies and electron affinities, properties which vary periodically as the electronic structure of the elements changes.
 Therefore, examining these properties reveals trends dictating the organization of the Periodic Table.
 This section includes worked examples, a glossary, and practice problems.

 As described earlier, the Periodic Table arranges atoms based on increasing atomic number so that elements with the same chemical properties recur periodically.
 Because they are in the outer shells of an atom, valence electrons play the most important role in chemical reactions.
 The valence electrons (outer electrons) have the highest energy of the electrons in an atom and are more easily lost or shared than the core electrons.
 Valence electrons are also the determining factor in some physical properties of the elements.

 Elements in any one group (or column) have the same number of valence electrons; the alkali metals (e.g. lithium and sodium) each have only one valence electron, the alkaline earth metals (e.g. beryllium and magnesium) each have two, and the halogens (e.g. fluorine and chlorine) each have seven valence electrons.
 The similarity in chemical properties among elements of the same group occurs because they have the same number of valence electrons.
 It is the loss, gain, or sharing of valence electrons that defines how elements react.